 Presented for 5,000 years in the sacred texts of the Indians, Ayurveda’s theory takes into account all the possible influences of stress, from the seasonal to the planetary to the physical.
 It also sheds light on patterns of thought but also on physical stresses that make stress an obstacle or not, depending on how we respond to it.

 Ayurveda science can determine what type of temperament we are and how we respond to stress.
 In this way, it helps us to take smart steps to bring our body and mind in balance.

 Knowing what our dosha (Ayurvedic type) is, we can decide which direction we will move to get rid of stress.

-In the West we are not used to meditating on our different reactions to stress – instead focusing on general solutions, such as going for a walk or taking a bath.
+In the West, we are not used to meditating on our different reactions to stress – instead of focusing on general solutions, such as going for a walk or taking a bath.

-According to Ayurveda, stress has its roots in the mind and is expressed as attachment, desire and yearning.
-By their very nature these impulses cannot be satisfied and thus create a negative emotional mood.
-And despite the fact that these traits are common to those experiencing stress, what makes the difference is the personal, physical and emotional response.
+According to Ayurveda, stress has its roots in the mind and is expressed as an attachment, desire, and yearning.
+By their very nature, these impulses cannot be satisfied and thus create a negative emotional mood.
+And despite the fact that these traits are common to those experiencing stress, what makes the difference is the personal, physical, and emotional response.

-Depending on which element is dominant in our temperament (vata-air, pitta-fire, kapha-water) our thinking, appearance, and existence are affected.
-In order for us to be helped by ayurveda, it is important to determine which dosha is dominant in us.
+Depending on which element is dominant in our temperament (Vata-air, pitta-fire, Kapha-water) our thinking, appearance, and existence are affected.
+In order for us to be helped by Ayurveda, it is important to determine which dosha is dominant in us.
 Sometimes it is useful in dealing with stress to determine not so much who is dominant as what is out of balance.
-What is out of balance is what determines our response to stress situations.
+What is out of balance is what determines our response to stressful situations.

 The one who accurately diagnoses any imbalances is a specialized Ayurveda therapist.
 We will show you some general reactions – and solutions – to stress depending on each dosha’s imbalance.